nsynkde/vvvv.dx11.player/README.md

 ### Building
 Open `DX11Player.sln` from `plugins/DX11Player` and build the solution file.

+### Debugging
+For debugging the example patch, build the `Native` project with `Release` configuration first, then run the `DX11Player` project in Debug mode.

 ### Installation
 Build with configuration `Release` and copy `build\Release\nsynk` into your `%VVVV%/packs` directory.